slatedocs/slate/source/includes/_python.md

 <h4 id="python-transaction-limits">Limits</h4>

 We limit the number of unique transactions that can be instrumented.
 Tracking too many unique transactions can impact the performance of our UI.
 Do not dynamically generate transaction names in your instrumentation (ie `with scout_apm.api.WebTransaction('update_user_"+user.id')`) as this can quickly exceed our rate limits.
-Use [context](#python-custom-context) to add high-dimesionality information instead.
+Use [context](#python-custom-context) to add high-dimensionality information instead.

 #### Getting Started